 When can we have both services in the church every week?
 We are starting slowly and cautiously while looking for ways to include all persons.
 We need at least three volunteers for both Saturday and Sunday services, so we need to expand our volunteer pool.
 You can help!

-When can we sing in the church building?
-We can not sing until the Diocesan office allows congregational or group singing.
-Once that occurs, live (in-person) instrumental and vocal music will be determined by our priest and Minister of Music, in consultation with the Wardens and vestry.
+When can we sing in the church building? nce that occurs, Currently, recorded music is played both on Zoom and in our in-person services.
+Those in the church may sing if masked.
+Resumption of live (in-person) instrumental and vocal music will be determined by our priest and Minister of Music, in consultation with the Wardens and vestry.
 Those attending in-person will be informed in advance if solo or choral singing will be part of the service.

 Will toileting facilities be available?
 The uni-sex facility located directly off the choir robing area will be available while the building is open for worship service, one person at a time, for emergency use.
 See the full document for details.